 - Work submitted must have been conducted at Purdue University by the student submitting the work, and not from a previous degree.
 Submitted work should be in the final stages so you have some sound conclusions and impacts from your research.

 - Your submission should be 700 to 800 words, submitted as a Word document with no special formatting.
-If your post contains links, do not embed hyperlinks within the text.
-Instead, include the full URL in parentheses beside the word(s) that should be hyperlinked.

 - Visual aid submissions must be at least 4.0 MB, but 5.0 MB or larger image files are strongly encouraged.
-Ideal size is 8 x 10 inches at 300 dpi or larger.
+The ideal size is 8 x 10 inches at 300 dpi or larger.
 Digital files are acceptable in JPG and TIFF formats.
 Original artwork should be 12 x 18 inches in size or smaller.

 - Currently enrolled graduate students in all disciplines at Purdue University will be eligible to participate.